paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Name

-Refers to the name of the list as provided in the constructor.
-It defaults to the name of the item type followed by an ordinal number.
+Refers to the name of the list as provided in the constructor, defaulting to the name of the item type followed by an ordinal number.

 ##### DebugMode